2026 Billie Jean King Cup Qualifiers: Relive Canada's Tie with Kazakhstan

 Team Canada 2026 BJKC Qualies SJ Champagne

-Canada and Kazakhstan have met once before in Billie Jean King Cup competition.
+Canada and Kazakhstan had met once before in Billie Jean King Cup competition.
 That clash was nine years ago in Montreal in the World Group II, with Canada coming out on top 3-2.
 Andreescu and Putintseva both participated in that tie and played each other, with the Kazakhstani prevailing in three sets.
 However, Andreescu got the last laugh as she clinched the tie for Canada with a victory in the fourth singles match.

 2025 Billie Jean King Cup

-The Qualifiers will look quite a bit different from last year, when the qualifying round was composed of round robins with groups of three teams.
+The Qualifiers looked quite a bit different from last year, when the qualifying round was composed of round robins with groups of three teams.
 Canada finished second in Group A, beating Romania but losing to Japan.
 The tie with Japan decided the group, with the doubles deciding the tie.
 The Japanese pair of Shuko Aoyama and Ena Shibahara beat Cross and Rebecca Marino in three sets to take the match, the tie, and the group.

 As a result of the defeat in Tokyo, Canada missed out of the Billie Jean King Cup Finals for the first time since the introduction of the Finals format in 2020/2021.